 7. Seek Out Hospitality Skills Training Opportunities

-Wine tastings, menu item tastings, and education on how to pair is essential; so is training on improving table turn time, how to properly greet a table, how to handle rude customers, and how to artfully encourage campers to leave (see above).
-Talk to your managers about starting a guest speaker series during your pre-shift meals; making an online hospitality skills platform, like Typsy, available to the whole staff; or asking if you can attend a food show or industry event, like Toast’s Food for Thought.
+Incorporate wine tastings, menu item tastings, and education on how to pair in your server training and onboarding, as well as training on improving table turn time, how to properly greet a table, how to handle rude customers, and how to artfully encourage campers to leave (see above).
+Talk to your managers about starting a guest speaker series during your pre-shift meals; making an online hospitality skills platform— like Typsy— available to the whole staff; or asking if you can attend a food show or industry event.

-Becoming a Better Restaurant Server is Easier Than You Think
+Becoming a Good Restaurant Server is Easier Than You Think